So, a pretty big question you should ask right away is “How much does this cost?”, and you probably already know the answer.

 First thing you should worry about is the cost of hosting, but, uhh, what is hosting?

-So, if you really want to you can run a web server off of your home internet connection.
-This has a few problem though:
+So, if you really want to, you can run a web server off of your home internet connection.
+This has a few problems though: